 Page Layers requires a Mac computer running OS X 10.9 Mavericks or newer.
-Page Layers is also tested and compatible with the latest macOS 10.13 High Sierra.
+Page Layers is also tested and compatible with the latest macOS 10.15 Catalina.

 For compatibility with older Macs running OS X 10.6 - 10.8 the last version that was compatible with those OS X versions is provided (see Changelog).
 Please note that those downloads are not actively supported and no further improvements or bugfixes are provided for those versions.